miklevin/MikeLev.in/_posts/2025-04-20-widgets-in-workflows.md

 sort_order: 2
 ---

-## Introductory Context
+## Improving Pipulate's Workflow UI

 This article chronicles the technical process of improving a software component within a framework called "Pipulate," which is used to build user interfaces (UIs) for step-by-step digital processes or "workflows."

+### Addressing Limitations in Step Display

 Specifically, it addresses a limitation in how completed steps were displayed: the original method worked well for simple text but struggled to incorporate more complex elements like file directory lists, charts, or code examples alongside the option to "revert" or go back to a previous step.

+## Developing Enhanced Components

 The text details the development of a new, enhanced component (`revert_control_advanced`, later refined into a more general `widget_container` pattern) designed to consistently handle both simple and complex content within these workflow UIs.

+### Achieving Visual Consistency

 It focuses on achieving visual consistency (like button alignment and background colors) and reducing repetitive code for developers building these workflows, using technologies like FastHTML, HTMX, and PicoCSS.

+### Future Possibilities

 The discussion also touches upon future possibilities, such as integrating interactive data visualizations using libraries like AnyWidget and D3.js.

 ---